-If the investor exchanges USD to $\in$ , he would get $\in 10$ million on the first day.
-He invests this money and after one year, that is, when he wants to exchange it back to USD, the rate of currency stated above has changed to 1.40.
-Then, he only receives USD14 million and hence suffers a loss of USD 0.5 million compared to his original position.
+If the investor exchanges USD to €, he would get €10 million on the first day.
+He invests this money and after one year, that is, when he wants to exchange it back to USD, let say the rate of currency stated above has changed to 1.40.
+Then, he may only receive back USD14 million and hence suffering a loss of USD 0.5 million compared to his original position.
 Nevertheless, this depends on the currency rate.
-If after a period of a year, the USD/ $\in$ rate is 1.50, then the investor obtains USD15 million, which is a profit of USD 0.5 million compared to the original position.
-If the investor applies a FX Swap, he would fix the forward rate and may not be exposed to any loss or gain.
+If after a period of a year, the USD/€ rate is 1.50, then the investor obtains USD15 million, which is a profit of USD 0.5 million compared to original position.
+If the investor applies FX Swap, he would fix the forward rate and may not be exposed to any loss or profit.
 This is what is meant by hedging.

-&lt;sup>9 Bai' al-tawarruq is set of sales contracts which involve transaction of buying a commodity on deferred payment basis and then selling it on cash basis to a person other than the first seller, i.e. at a lower price.
+9 Bai' al-tawarruq is set of sales contracts which involve transaction of buying a commodity on deferred payment basis and then selling it on cash basis to a person other than the first seller, i.e. at a lower price.

-To understand the process and mechanism which is used in the Islamic version of FX Swap that complies with Shariah, Diagram 1(a)-1(b) gives a complete illustration of the mechanism of FX Swap that complies with Shariah.
+To understand the process and mechanism which is used in the Islamic version of FX Swap that complies with Shariah, Diagram 1(a)-1(b) gives a complete illustration on the mechanism of FX Swap that complies with Shariah.